 Carbon Speedster 81 or RDM (Reduced Diameter Shaft)?

 NSP paddles come with a standard diameter of 29 mm, which we have found to be the perfect fit for most paddlers, by a very large margin.
 These standard diameter paddles will work in all paddling conditions that you can participate in.
 We recognize that a select group of paddlers prefers a reduced diameter though, which is why we created the Carbon Speedster Fixed 81 RDM (Reduced Diameter).
-Designed with the same strength- and flexing characteristics as the 29mm version, the 26 mm shaft is perfect for kids, women or athletes with smaller hands.
+Designed with the same strength- and flexing characteristics as the 29mm version, the 26 mm shaft is perfect for kids, women, or athletes with smaller hands.

 HOW TO CUT A CARBON PADDLE

-Finding out the perfect length and cutting your high-performance carbon fiber paddle shaft to length can be slightly daunting the first time, which is why we created an extensive tutorial for paddlers looking to learn more about cutting and glueing their paddle themselves in a few easy steps.
+Finding out the perfect length and cutting your high-performance carbon fiber paddle shaft to length can be slightly daunting the first time, which is why we created an extensive tutorial for paddlers looking to learn more about cutting and gluing their paddle themselves in a few easy steps.

 When handling carbon high-performance products, NSP recommends the use of appropriately padded bags.